dinukadesilva/app-header/README.md

 If you are consuming version 1.0.0+ of app-header, you must consume the Elements SDK, as it is a required dependency.
 It is looking for the /fonts assets in the root of your served application.

-app-header 2.0.0+ makes use of several png files that are contained within the repository.
-In order for the images to render in your application, you must store them in a folder called images.

 Assumption: You have Node v4+ and npm 2+ installed.

 	> npm i --save @pearson-components/app-header